ggastin30/CPython/README.md

 When dealing with if statements, instead of using brackets like in arduino, you need to make sure the code is indented correctly.
 If a line of code is not indented enough, it will not be run in the loop.
 The syntax for the map function is "variable = simpleio.map_range(measured variable, input min, input max, output min, output max). "try" is a loop that checks a bunch of if statements and if none of them work, it runs the "except RuntimeError:" loop.

 ## CircuitPython_TMP36
+This assignment shows the temperature on an LCD by using a temperature sensor.
 ### Code

 ``` python